mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer/giant-soul.md

 	- This bonus becomes thrice the damage when you stack this ability using Blessing of the All-Father, or with the Enlarge spell active
 	- This bonus becomes four times the damage when you stack this ability using Blessing of the All-Father with the Enlarge spell active
 - You use a d24 instead of a d20 whenever you roll for Strength attacks, ability checks, and saving throws
-	- This bonus dice becomes a d30 when you stack this ability using Blessing of the All-Father.
+	- This bonus die becomes a d30 when you stack this ability using Blessing of the All-Father.
 - Your melee reach increases by 5 feet
 - Your walking speed increases by 5 feet
-- Your current hit points and your hit point maximum both increase by your `Sorcerer level + Constitution modifier + Charisma modifier + Proficiency Bonus`
+- Your current hit points and your hit point maximum both increase by your `Sorcerer level + Charisma modifier + Proficiency Bonus`

 This ability stacks with the Enlarge spell.
 At 18th level, you can use this ability twice, and its effects will stack with itself.